How to Repot Spider Plants in 5 Easy Steps

 Although repotting is a necessary task for all houseplants, it can be quite a traumatic experience for them.

 Spider plant’s roots were not designed to be exposed to the air.
 That’s why leaving them out of the soil for long periods can lead to shock.
-While they are resilient plants that bounce back quickly, they also won’t take kindly to having their roots mangled and messed with.
+While they are resilient plants that bounce back quickly, they don’t take kindly to having their roots messed with.

-It’s best to repot when the plant is actively growing for the quickest possible recovery.
-For spider plants, that typically means early spring in most areas.
+It’s best to repot spider plants when they are actively growing for the quickest possible recovery.
+That typically means early spring in most areas.

-As a general rule, stick to repotting in the warmer months and avoid disturbing the plant as much as possible in the cooler months.
+As a general rule, stick to repotting in the warmer months.
+Avoid disturbing the plant as much as possible in the cooler months.

 What You’ll Need